BenTyson/gearedup/docs/GEAREDUP.md

 - Use comparison tables
 - Be honest about pros AND cons
 - Include "last updated" dates
+- Use the admin dashboard for content management

 ### Don't
 - Write fluff to hit word counts